franko/gsl-shell/doc/user-manual/gdt.rst

     It is generally expected that the x values increase monotonically.

-.. function:: sampling_optimize(t, x_name, y_names, eps_rels)
+.. function:: sampling_optimize(t, description, eps_rels)

-    Returns a new data table by optimizing the sampling points over the variable `x_name` so that for each of the list of variables `y_names` a linear interpolation would not introduce an error greater then the corresponding relative tolerances `eps_rels`.
+    Returns a new data table by optimizing the sampling points over an x variable so that for a list of y variables a linear interpolation of each would not introduce an error greater then the corresponding relative tolerances `eps_rels`.

-    The argument `y_names` should be table with a list of names or a string with a single variable name.
+    The argument `description` should be a string in the form ``y1, y2, ... ~ x`` to identify the names of the x and y variables.

-    The argument `eps_rels` should have the same form and number of terms and its values should be positive numbers corresponding to the relative tolerance.
+    The argument `eps_rels` should have a number of terms equal to the number of y variables and each corresponds to the variable's relative tolerance.
+Alternatively `eps_rels` can be a single number to apply the same relative tolerance to all the y variables.

 .. function:: select_interval(t, x_name, x1, x2)